pavelekshin/distributed-app/README.md

 - easy local development
     - Dockerfile optimized for small size and fast builds with a non-root user
     - Docker-compose for easy deployment
-    - environment with configured Postgres and RabbitMQ
+    - environment with configured PostgreSQL and RabbitMQ
 - SQLAlchemy with slightly configured `alembic`
     - async SQLAlchemy engine
     - migrations set in easy to understand format (`YYYY-MM-DD_HHmm_rev_slug`)